Some examples of non-central moderate deviations for sequences of real random variables: Introduction

 this is a consequence of Cram\'er Theorem (see e.g. Theorem 2.2.3 in \cite{DemboZeitouni}), and one can check that $I_{\mathrm{LD}}^{\prime\prime}(0)=\frac{1}{\sigma^2}$.
 Moreover, for every family of positive numbers $\{a_n:n\geq 1\}$ such that \eqref{eq:MD-conditions} holds, the sequence of random variables $\{\sqrt{a_nn}C_n:n\geq 1\}$ satisfies the large deviation principle with speed $1/a_n$ and rate function $I_{\mathrm{MD}}$ defined by \eqref{eq:MD-rf}; this is a consequence of Theorem 3.7.1 in \cite{DemboZeitouni} with $d=1$.
 Actually this prototype example can be presented for an arbitrary $d$ (i.e. for multivariate random variables) by taking into account the multivariate version of Cram\'er Theorem (see e.g. Theorem 2.2.30 in \cite{DemboZeitouni}). \end{example}

 The aim of this paper is to present some examples of \emph{non-central} moderate deviations.
 We use this terminology to mean a class of large deviation principles which fill the gap between a convergence to a constant (governed by a large deviation principle with some speed $v_n$ and some rate function which uniquely vanishes at that constant) and a weak convergence to some non-Gaussian law.
-This should happen in the same spirit of the Claim \ref{claim:MD} for some positive scalings $\{a_n:n\geq 1\}$ such that \eqref{eq:MD-conditions} holds.
+This should happen in the same spirit of Assertion \ref{claim:MD} for some positive scalings $\{a_n:n\geq 1\}$ such that \eqref{eq:MD-conditions} holds.

-The terminology non-central moderate deviations appears in two recent results: Proposition 3.3 in \cite{LeonenkoMacciPacchiarotti} (for possibly $m$-variate random variables) and Proposition 4.3 in \cite{MacciMartinucciPirozzi}.
-In both cases the weak convergence is trivial because one has a family of identically distributed random variables.
-Another result is Proposition 2.2 in \cite{IafrateMacci}, where the convergence in distribution is not trivial, but the term non-central moderate deviations does not appear.
-In all these three examples (in particular see Proposition 3.3 in \cite{LeonenkoMacciPacchiarotti} with $m=1$) the random variables and their weak limit are nonnegative.
+The terminology non-central moderate deviations appears in three recent results: Proposition 3.3 in \cite{LeonenkoMacciPacchiarotti} (for possibly $m$-variate random variables), Proposition 4.3 in \cite{MacciMartinucciPirozzi} and Proposition 3.3 in \cite{BeghinMacci}.
+In the first two cases the weak convergence is trivial because one has a family of identically distributed random variables.
+Another result is Proposition 2.2 in \cite{IafrateMacci}, where the convergence in distribution is not trivial; however the term non-central moderate deviations does not appear in that paper.

 The common line of the examples studied in this paper can be summarized as follows.